Check out my article printed in the same issue, Extending Summer Style for more style tips and tricks.

 About This Shoot: Curating with Community

 As you can probably gather, I have major love for all things vintage, thrift and consignment.
-As such, I was so excited to spend a Saturday afternoon with YGK Studios.
-As part of the Princess Street Promenade, the boutique and event facility opened its doors to the downtown community, and I wouldn’t miss an opportunity to style and model a curated consignment collection, obviously.
+As such, I was so excited to spend a Saturday afternoon with YGK Studios and boss babe behind the brand, Laura Kaminer.
+As part of the Princess Street Promenade, Laura’s boutique and event facility opened its doors to the downtown community, and I wouldn’t miss an opportunity to style and model a curated consignment collection, obviously.
 The ladies of Total Diva Boutique Spa dolled me up with retro-inspired hair and make-up, and the shopping began!
 YGK Studios offers a variety of gorgeous second-hand options, and much of the eclectic collection is sourced from The Goodway, a Kingston thrift store whose profits stay within the local community.
 Additionally, you’ll find accessories, housewares, as well as YGK Studios community-based pieces all under one roof.
 The brand celebrates community life through apparel, and collaborates with many local entrepreneurs to bring fun and innovative pop-up shopping events to the Kingston, Canada community.
 In fact, I’ll be styling and sharing the fun on social media this weekend!
 So be sure to join us at the event if you live in the Kingston area.
 Details can be found here.

 However, not everyone enjoys the hunt for prime pre-loved apparel, and it’s my belief that this is simply because the experience can be somewhat overwhelming.
 It can feel like accidentally stumbling into a time warp, or like parading into a costume shop.
 It can be difficult to concentrate on reality, focus on what’s a good choice, and remember what year it is amongst all the variety.
 It’s so easy to get lost in the adventure, to spend ages excitedly pulling out hilariously comical pieces, and howling over the fact that people in the past really used to wear that.
 Not ironically, not for Halloween, seriously.
 Yes, encountering those pieces is all part of the fun.
 All I’m saying is, it isn’t always easy to determine which items are must-haves, which are worth giving a try, and which should be left untouched for some quirky collector type.
 But as someone who can proudly pronounce herself a seasoned second-hand hunter, I’ve got three vintage-shopping tips to guide you on your next consignment shopping trip.